sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Control Plane:

 : Typically used as a term in the context of routing, e.g. {{RFC6192}}.
-In the context of SACM, the control plane is an architectural component providing common control functions to all SACM components, including authentication, authorization, capability discovery or negotiation, and registration.
-The control plane orchestrates the flow on the data plane according to guidance received via the management plane.
+In the context of SACM, the control plane is an architectural component providing common control functions to all SACM components, including authentication, authorization, (capability) discovery or negotiation, registration and subscription.
+The control plane orchestrates the flow on the data plane according to imperative guidance (i.e. configuration) received via the management plane.
 SACM components with interfaces to the control plane have knowledge of the capabilities of other SACM components within a SACM domain.

 Controller: